Vietnam Air Defence - Air Force

+The modern ADAF consists of two principle components: the Air Defence (AD; Phòng không, mainly operating air-defence radars, anti-air artillery and missile systems) and the Air Force (AF; Không quân, mainly operating aerial vehicles and military aircraft for combat and transport) that are currently organized as separate divisions under the ADAF Headquarters.
+From 1977 to 1999, the components were split into two different service branches, before remerging as the existing unified ADAF Service in 1999, placing both components under a unified leadership to facilitate joint operations.
+The common name Vietnam People's Air Force (VPAF; Không quân nhân dân Việt Nam) was largely the name for the Air Force component only, especially during the days that the two AD and AF services were structured two separate service branches.
+VPAF later became a relatively-common "external" name for the unified service which implicitly includes the AD branch; however, this usage rarely appears in official context, especially when the AD component never refer itself as the "Air Force", while the VPAF designation is currently used in a limited manner among AF units.
+Hence, interchangeably calling the Vietnamese ADAF as "the VPAF" can be considered a misconception about the nature and formation of the service branch.

 History

 Early years

 The first aircraft in service for the Vietnamese Armed Forces were two trainers, a de Havilland Tiger Moth and a Morane-Saulnier, which were initially the private property of the emperor Bảo Đại.
 In 1945, Bảo Đại gave the aircraft to the Vietnamese government.
 Until 1950, even though the Vietnam People's Army (VPA) had acquired credible offensive capabilities on the ground, it was almost powerless against reconnaissance or attacking operations from the French Expeditionary Air Force.
 On 9 March 1949, General Võ Nguyên Giáp was authorised to establish the Air Force Research Committee (Ban Nghiên cứu Không quân) under the General Staff to study ways to deal with the air war.
 The first Vietnamese service aircraft flight was made by the Tiger Moth on 15 August 1949.
 A small-scale training was carried out in the following years.

 Further development of aviation in North Vietnam began in 1956, when a number of trainees were sent to the USSR and China for pilot training.
 They were organised into two groups, pilots and mechanics, respectively; and among others, utilised the Czechoslovak Zlín Z-226 and Aero Ae-45.
 The first unit of the VPAF was the No. 919 Transport Regiment (Trung đoàn Không quân Vận tải 919), organised on 1 May 1959, with An-2, Li-2, Il-14 aircraft, followed by the No. 910 Training Regiment (Trung đoàn Không quân 910) with Yak-18 trainers.
 In 1963 the Air Force and Air Defence Force were merged into the Air and Air Defence Force (Quân chủng Phòng không – Không quân).